josecuellar/josecuellar.github.io/_posts/2017-11-25-extreme-programming-values.md

 layout: post
 permalink: /extreme-programming-values/
 categories:
-    - General
+  - Engineering Culture
 tags:
+  - xp
   - agile
+  - agile-principles
+  - pair-programming
+  - TDD
+  - continuous-integration
+  - learning-mindset
+  - software-culture
-    - xp
+  - feedback-culture
 ---

 > Driving is not about getting the car going in the right direction.
 Driving is about constantly paying attention, making a little correction this way, a little correction that way.